-This appeal concerns a family law dispute between A.B., a 14-year-old transgender boy, and his father, C.D.
+This appeal concerned a family law dispute between A.B., a 14-year-old transgender boy, and his father, C.D.
 The names of all the parties have been anonymized to protect their privacy.
-A.B. wishes to receive gender-affirming medical treatment.
-His doctors recommend this, and his mother, E.F., is supporting him in accessing the treatment.
-Because his father has opposed this treatment, A.B. sought an order from the BC Supreme Court to enable him to access the health care services he seeks.
+A.B. sought gender-affirming medical treatment.
+His doctors recommend this, and his mother, E.F., is supportive of his accessing the treatment.
+Because his father has opposed this treatment, A.B. sought an order from the BC Supreme Court to allow him to access the health care services he seeks.

-Justice Bowden granted A.B.’s application and ordered that A.B. is exclusively entitled to consent to his own gender-affirming medical treatment.
-The judge also found that attempting to persuade A.B. to abandon his treatment, addressing him by his birth name, and referring to him as a girl or with female pronouns constitute family violence under the Family Law Act.
-A.B. was also granted permission to apply to change his legal name and to change his gender without parental consent.
+Justice Bowden granted A.B.’s application and ordered that A.B. is exclusively entitled to consent to receiving gender-affirming medical treatment.
+The judge also found that his father’s efforts to persuade A.B. to abandon his treatment, addressing him by his birth name, and referring to him as a girl or with female pronouns were akin to family violence under the Family Law Act.
+The judge also granted A.B. permission to apply to change his legal name and to change his gender without parental consent.

-C.D. is appealing the decisions of Justices Bowden and Marzari to the BC Court of Appeal arguing, among other things, that the two decisions impact his Charter-protected right to free expression and his rights as a parent.
+C.D. appealed the decisions of Justices Bowden and Marzari to the BC Court of Appeal arguing, among other things, that the two decisions impact his Charter-protected right to free expression and his rights as a parent.

 West Coast LEAF’s Involvement

 West Coast LEAF was granted intervenor status on the issue of how the Charter applies and what sort of balancing might need to occur between C.D.’s Charter rights and A.B.’s.
-We argue that C.D.’s Charter rights do not come into play, because he is not arguing that any section of the legislation is violating his rights, or that an action taken by government harmed his rights.
-If the court were to consider the Charter, we argue that A.B.’s rights to self-determination, autonomy, and equality are in line with the lower courts’ findings, and should be upheld.
+We argued that C.D.’s Charter rights do not come into play, because he is not arguing that any section of the legislation is violating his rights, or that an action taken by government harmed his rights.
+We argued that A.B.’s rights to self-determination, autonomy, and equality are in line with the lower courts’ findings, and should be upheld.